About Lark

 • The Church, as described in Scripture, is not a place or an event but a people.
 Flawed, everyday people who are learning to trust Jesus.
 It’s not somewhere we go; it’s who we are as those who live and move in the "body" of Christ (Eph 1:22).

-When the Church gathered, Scripture describes it as an ekklesia—a common term at the time for political, military, or civic meetings.
+When the Church gathered, Scripture describes it as an ekklesia—a cultural term that existed long before the Church for political, military, or civic meetings.
 It wasn’t a religious word; it was a word for gathering.
 In the early days of the Church, these gatherings happened in homes, around meals, and in unplanned spaces.

 Stating "Jesus is Lord," instead of Caesar, was illegal.
 So Rome wasn’t granting building permits, they were handing out arrest warrants.
-Declaring "Jesus is the Messiah" clashed with Judaism, leaving no space for rented synagogues.
-This forced simplicity brought something needed instead: a Church marked by "unnamed friendships” where grace was unconditional and faith was unhurried.
+And declaring "Jesus is the Messiah" clashed with Judaism, leaving no space for rented synagogues on Sunday.

 • We hold to the doctrines expressed in the Apostle's Creed in general, and specifically to the following: